nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to the contact list.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS j/JOB`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** Fields can be added in any order.
+The order of the fields does not matter.
 </box>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 j/Photographer`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 j/Caterer`

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the contact list.

 Format: `list`